bng94/discord-features-handler/README.md

 Development Build:

-> :warning: This development installation may have bugs as new features as being tested and developed before next build.
-If you are interesting in what being developed and in the development installation, you can check out the [docs road map page](https://bng94.gitbook.io/discord-features-handler-docs/project-development/roadmap).
+> :warning: This is a development branch is still in development of new features and there may be bugs.
+Check out the [road map](https://bng94.gitbook.io/discord-features-handler-docs/project-development/roadmap) page to see what is added and tested before next build and release.

 ```js
   npm install github:bng94/discord-features-handler#dev